 Why Is LC Compatiblity Important

 LC connectors are compatible with transceivers ranging from 1G to 400G and are necessary for break-out cables from high-density MPO/MTP interfaces.
 The precision and consistent quality of the connector body and ferrule are critical for these high-speed applications.
-PHILISUN guarantees that all its LC connectors, whether UPC or APC, meet IEC standards for geometry and end-face inspection.
+PHILISUN supplies LC connector assemblies with geometry, end-face inspection, and loss-test options matched to the project specification.

 Conclusion